import contextlib

 def __reduce__(self) -> tuple[Callable[..., 'NodeLabel'], tuple[Any, ...]]:

-return NodeLabel, (self.type, self.name, self.data)
+return NodeLabel, (self.type, self.name)

 [docs]

-if isinstance(node, NodeLabel):
+if isinstance(label, NodeLabel):

-if '::' in self._label:
+if '::' in label:

-node_type, _, name = self._label.partition('::')
+node_type, _, name = label.partition('::')

 with contextlib.suppress(ValueError):

-self._label = NodeLabel(NodeType(node_type), name)
+label = NodeLabel(NodeType(node_type), name)

 else: